retrogeek46/AimBot_Unity_MLAgents/README.md

     * fixed amount of time has passed

 # Current Progress
 Currently the Unity environmet and python training funcitonality is working correctly.
 The actual training of the bot results in it taking random actions.
 More work is needed for the bot to correctly learn how to aim.
+9 instances of the environment are run at the same time to train faster.